 This impressive dual fuel range boasts a relatively low price point and tons of features that you’ll love.
 The long center burner is perfect for long pans used in fish frying or griddle frying.
 With WiFi connectability you can keep tabs on your oven even when you’re not at home, especially when it comes to using the included roast probe to keep track of the internal temperature of your cooking items.

-With their Chef Collection, Samsung has continued to raise the bar in cooking performance as they tackle the home chef market head-on.
+With their Chef Collection, Samsung range has continued to raise the bar in cooking performance as they tackle the home chef market head-on.
 This range features two separate oven doors, allowing for two separate temperatures in the top and bottom of the oven.
 The flexibility this offers is obvious, and this oven also boasts an impressive 22,000 BTU burner which will boil water at lightning speed.

-Wolf represents the absolute pinnacle of cooking performance, and you’ll find Wolf ranges in many of the finest homes and kitchens around the world.
+Wolf range represents the absolute pinnacle of cooking performance, and you’ll find Wolf ranges in many of the finest homes and kitchens around the world.
 With Wolf, you receive extremely high-end build quality and commercial grade cooking performance.
 Double stacked burners give you precise control over your cooking surface temperature, and the dual convection oven consistently gives even and dependable baking & cooking results.
 This is the range that will inspire you to cook dishes you never thought possible.